 Evidential values are those that derive from the potential of a place to yield evidence about past human activity.
 These values usually comprise physical remains and tend to be archaeological.
-The building group could yield evidence about its past use but the level of alteration has diminished any evidential value.
-Whilst the site could yield considerable evidential value this could be subject to recording.
+The building group could yield evidence about its past use, but the level of alteration has diminished any evidential value and evidential value could be subject to recording.

 The historical value is strengthened as the buildings are early survivors of a new phase of development in Manchester's history and are linked with the growth of Manchester as the first industrial city.
 The grouping of the principal buildings off Thomas Street with the rear dwellings off Back Turner Street is relatively rare and of considerable historical value.
-However, it is noted that Historic England's listing report concluded that there may be some 60 workshop/dwelling buildings in Manchester centre.
+However, Historic England's listing report concluded that there may be some 60 workshop/dwelling buildings in Manchester centre.